Office of Apple Health & Homes and Permanent Supportive Housing

 HUD Section 811 Rental Assistance

-This federal-funded program provides rental assistance for project-based units dedicated to house persons with disabling conditions between 18 and 61 in age.
+This federal-funded program provides rental assistance for project-based units dedicated to housing persons with disabling conditions between 18 and 61 in age.

 Recovery Residence Startup & Operating Funding